 John was told to follow Bales as she took the quickest route back to base.

 Pam and John moved slowly as she used her trekking poles to track the tiny holes

-Pam performed Elvis songs to lift John’s spirits and keep her upbeat.
-After a while, though, John slipped into the snow and told Pam to continue on without him.
-Bales was trained in search and rescue, and she was warned not to jeopardize her life in order to save a patient.
+Pam performed Elvis’s songs to lift John’s spirits and keep her upbeat.
+After a while, though, John slipped into the snow and told Pam to continue without him.
+Bales was trained in search and rescue, and she was warned not to jeopardize her life to save a patient.
 Pam, however, resisted going:

 But Bales was having none of it and told John, “That’s not an option.
 The hardest part is still ahead of us, so stand up, soldier on, and keep moving!
-As he slowly rose up, Bales experienced extreme relief.
+As he slowly rose, Bales experienced extreme relief.

 Four hours later, at 2 p.m., the two arrived at the Jewell Trail and base.

 John later said that he came up the trail intending to die, but Pam’s persistence in staying there persuaded him to live

 Pam warmed John’s clothing in her car at the base.
 John changed her clothing for his, then got in his car and left without saying “thank you.”
 I stood in the parking lot, perplexed, and cast a glance back at the raging mountains.
 What just occurred?”
 In a post on Backpacker, Pam.

 Pam informed her teammates about the rescue in an email after returning home.
 On a confusing day, she attempted to conclude the chapter, but she was left with many unanswered questions.